 Those who successfully complete the course may apply to continue training with SHEP in the Facilitation or Specialised Practitioner Training Courses as appropriate.

 Download the Course Application Form and the Reduced Fee Application Form by clicking on the link below or contact SHEP for an application form.
-Post your completed application form to: The Social and Health Education Project, Village Centre, Station Road, Ballincollig, Co.
-Cork.
-Applications will be accepted between Wednesday 13th December 2017 and Wednesday 10th January 2018.
+Post your completed application form to: The Social and Health Education Project, The Old Primary School, Ardfoyle Avenue, Ballintemple, Cork.
+Applications will be accepted between Wednesday 4th December 2019 and Wednesday 8th January 2020.
 As places are allocated on a first-come, first-served basis, early application is advisable to avoid disappointment.

 Email queries: email@example.com